coredevices/mfgtools/README.md

 # MFGINFO Tool

-This repository contains an example script that can be used to run manufacturing commands present in the PRF firmware.
+This repository contains a tool that can be used to flash some manufacturing information to Core Devices watches.

 ## Pre-requisites